(Page Updated: 6 September 2016)

 Notes: These are really beautiful snakes.
 Mock vipers have a thick, strong body.
 They are not really vipers, but they do possess a weak venom that doesn’t affect humans much.
 They are rear fanged.
 Female mock vipers are larger than the males on average at adulthood.

-READ THIS: There is a chance you will confuse it with the highly toxic venomous snake, the Malayan Pit Viper.
-I did.
+IMPORTANT: There is a chance you will confuse it with the highly toxic venomous snake, the Malayan Pit Viper.
 It has markings that are very similar, though it doesn’t have the giant triangular head of the Malayan pit viper – it is pretty close.
-I thought I had a mutant mock!
+I thought I had a mutant Malayan pit viper when I first found this species.

 Common Mock Viper Scientific classification